Encouraging behaviour change

 - Make it a habit.
 Once people have made a change, what can we do to help them keep doing it?
 This lever is about reinforcing and reminding.

-We are now looking to apply our expertise on behaviour change to new challenges across the business.
-We are working with authorities in the field to ensure that we are connected to the latest behavioural change thinking and practice.
+We are working with authorities in the field to ensure that we are connected to the latest behavioural change thinking and practice and we share what we learn to help others.